Ekkehard-Schulze/precision-temperature-logger/README.md

 4. Our firmware also supports the 'SparkFun OpenLog DEV-13712' board with modifications.
  An electronic technician must breakout the I2C-bus and INT0, re-wire one LED, add I2C and 1-Wire bus pull-up resistors, a voltage divider, a DS3231 clock, and TMP117 sensors.
 These modifications require trace cutting and soldering under a microscope.

-5. For other research requirements we provide an alternative firmware, which supports more sensor types:
+5. To meet alternative research requirements, we offer a specialized firmware version that supports a wider range of sensor types:
     * TMP117 and TMP119 (precision temperature)
     * ADT7420 (precision temperature, but inferior to TMP117A and TMP119)
     * 1-Wire temperature, this allows for a larger number of sensors on a several meters long two-conductor cable